RugnirViking/ROSMASTER-SAMS-CHEAT-SHEET-V2/README.md

 This will build all packages in the catkin workspace.
 Packages really should be rebuilt each and every time you make a change to python or c++ code, but *sometimes* you can get away without re-building with python nodes.
 If it's behaving strangely, re-build first!

 Finally, remember to [Source the workspace](#sourcing-the-workspace), and then [Run your node!](#running-a-node)

+Todo: add a section for messages, services, c++ nodes.
+Add a section for how to download ros packages like rosserial.